boyzoid/blog/content/posts/2023/august/testing-mysql-apps-node.md

 In our constructor, we expect arguments for the `dbUser`, `dbPassword`, `dbHost`, `dbPort`, and `schemaName`.
 These values are used to build out our connection string.

 Note that we use `mysqlx` as the protocol in the connection string.
-This is so because we need to connect over the X Protocol to use the X DevAPI.
+This is because we need to connect over the X Protocol to use the X DevAPI.

 Next, we set up a connection pool by calling `mysqlx.getClient()` and passing in `#connectionUrl` and a configuration block for the connection pool.